L-TChen/docker-agda/README.md

-# Agda Docker Images on Apline Linux
+# Agda Docker Images on Alpine Linux

 This is the Git repo of (the Dockerfiles for building) [Docker (Unofficial) Image](https://hub.docker.com/r/ltchentw/agda) for [`Agda`](https://hub.docker.com/repository/docker/ltchentw/agda/general).